klgreen/GettingDataCourseProject/README.md

 # GettingDataCourseProject

-Create a Tidy Data Set for course project in JHU/Coursera Course "Getting and Cleaning Data"
+Create a Tidy Data Set for course project in JHU/Coursera Course "Getting and Cleaning Data" This is my own work, except the source data was taken from elsewhere (documented below), the assignment text was written by professors at JHU, and a few ideas I received from reading the discussion fora and asking a question at StackOverflow.

 Use this <a href="https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip">data</a> for the project.